-Additional research topics were identified and, although important, they were not identified as top research priorities.
+Additional topics were identified and, although important, were not identified as top priorities.
 Many of these topics are related to the three research priorities.
 As funding is available, these additional research topics should be considered.

 A variety of funding sources should be pursued, with a variety of partners.
-It is unlikely that any one local entity will find it feasible to conduct this research.
-Given the large-scale character of the undertakings, entities should look to coordinate efforts with the various academic institutions of the greater Houston area, federal and state agencies like the EPA, CDC and Department of Health, water and environmental research groups like WERF and WEAT, and similar potential partners.
+It is unlikely that any one local entity will find it appropriate to conduct this research.
+Given the large-scale character of the undertakings, entities should look to coordinate efforts with the various academic institutions of the greater Houston area, federal and state agencies like the EPA, Center for Disease Control and Prevention, and Department of State Health Services, water and environmental research groups like Water Environment Research Foundation and Water Environment Association of Texas, and similar potential partners.
 A shared project, the result of an inter-local agreement or similar instrument, may allow local entities to feasibly investigate these issues.
-However, the more practical avenue is likely to be the BIG group as a whole advocating for a national or state-level entity to address these questions.
+However, the more practical avenue is likely to be the BIG group as a whole advocating for a national or state-level entity to address research priorities.

-Evaluate the Effectiveness of Storm Water Implementation Activities practices.
+Research Priority 10.1: Evaluate the Effectiveness of Storm Water Implementation Activities

+Additional monitoring of current and future storm water projects in the planning area will help provide an area-specific set of data on the relative effectiveness of different management practices.
 This effort would draw from current and proposed activities undertaken by Phase I MS4 permitted entities.
-The effectiveness studies would include both structural measures (based on both traditional drainage engineering and sustainable infrastructure design methodologies, such as Green Infrastructure, Low Impact Development, and smart growth) and behavioral measures, such as public outreach, public reporting of illicit discharges, and efforts aimed at changing behaviors.
-The data collected and the results from the comparative evaluations should be made available to all stakeholders through the monitoring databases described in Section 10: Monitoring and Plan Revision.
+The effectiveness studies would include both structural measures and behavioral measures.
+Structural measures might be based on both traditional drainage engineering, such as specifications for storm water outfalls, and sustainable infrastructure design methodologies, such as Green Infrastructure and Low Impact Development.
+Behavioral measures, such as public outreach, public reporting of illicit discharges, and efforts aimed at changing behaviors.
+The data collected and the results from the comparative evaluations should be made available to all stakeholders through the monitoring databases described in Implementation Strategy 9.0.